tbcrozier/BlackJack_Assignment1/README.md

 [Blake]
 Rendering Problems colorAccent doesnt have # : What is this?
 My Emulator is restarting after ever run making testing slooow.

+[David]
+I have not had an issue with my emulator or with rendering.
+I am using api level 23 and everthing is updated to the newest version.
+I did notice that the start page did not change.
+Maybe i misread your comment.